 Data and analytics have become essential to maintain eCommerce business growth and compete with other brands.
 Analytics tools allow companies to monitor and analyze business performance using reports and dashboards and gather valuable insights.
 But with large amounts of complex data, companies often run into the problem of storage and analysis.

 Data warehouses (DWH) help utilize these analytics tools by storing and managing large amounts of data, including historical data from various sources.
-It’s efficiently stored, and hundreds of users can access and analyze any query results simultaneously with no hassle.
+The data is efficiently stored, and hundreds of users can access and analyze any query results simultaneously with no hassle.

 In this article, we will expand on the necessity of a data warehouse for eCommerce.
 Learn more about:

-• Benefits of using a data warehouse for your business
+- Benefits of using an eCommerce data warehouse for your business

 What is a data warehouse?